justinalexandershaw/vigilant-octo-bassoon/content/graphql/guides/managing-enterprise-accounts.md

 ## An example query using the Enterprise Accounts API

-This GraphQL query requests the total number of {% ifversion not ghae %}`public`{% else %}`private`{% endif %} repositories in each of your appliance's organizations using the Enterprise Accounts API.
+This GraphQL query requests the total number of  repositories in each of your appliance's organizations using the Enterprise Accounts API.
 To customize this query, replace `<enterprise-account-name>` with the slug of your Enterprise's instance slug.

-{% ifversion not ghae %}

 ```graphql
 query publicRepositoriesByOrganization($slug: String!) {